Skip to main content

 How agents run code

-Agents do not run code on the Studio servers.
-Each conversation that needs code gets its own sandbox session, and code for that session executes inside an isolated AWS Lambda function in your account.
-The session is the unit of isolation: it is tied to a single conversation and a single user, it has its own working files, and it tears down independently of other sessions.
+Each conversation that needs code gets its own sandbox session, and its code executes in its own isolated invocation.
+The session is the unit of isolation: it is tied to a single conversation and a single user, has its own working files, and tears down independently of other sessions.
+Two users — or two conversations of the same user — never share a runtime, a working directory, or in-memory state.

 You manage environments from Studio; the end-user view is in Execution environments.

-The S3 workspace
+The conversation workspace

 Output caps